Gallon, or Larger, Tank With Lid

-There are many food options for bettas – flakes, pellets, freeze-dried, frozen, live, and in gel.
+There are many varieties of food for betta fish – flakes, pellets, freeze-dried, frozen, live, and in gel.
 Bettas are carnivores and require food that is high in protein.
-The best diet for bettas is one that contains a variety of foods.
-For a more in-depth article about betta food choices, please visit: What should bettas eat?
+The best food for betta fish is one that contains a variety of foods.
+For a more in-depth article about food for betta fish, please visit: What is the best food for betta fish?
+What should bettas eat?

 Bettas require a stable temperature between 78-80 degrees Fahrenheit.
 A thermometer is important to make sure you are keeping your betta warm enough.

 If you use tap water for your betta’s tank, it is necessary to have a water conditioner that removes Chlorine, Chloramines, and Ammonia.
 Pictured here is a common combination of Kordon NovAqua and Amquel to be used together.
 There are many other water conditioner choices, just make sure it removes the toxins listed above.

 Knowing and keeping track of water conditions will help to keep your betta healthy.
 It is important to monitor your pH and ammonia level on a regular basis for unfiltered tanks.
 Generally, bettas prefer a neutral pH around 7.0.
 Ammonia is toxic for your fish and should never be present in a betta’s tank.